gruntwork-io/terragrunt/docs/_docs/03_community/contributing.md

 See `.circleci/config.yml` for details.

 Follow the CircleCI job to ensure that the binaries are uploaded correctly.
 Once the job is successful, go back to the release, uncheck the **Set as a pre-release** checkbox and check the **Set as the latest release** checkbox.

+### Pre-releases

+Occassionally, Terragrunt maintainers will cut a pre-release to get feedback on the UI/UX for a new feature or to test it in the wild before making it generally available.

+These releases are generally cut off a feature branch, in order to keep the `main` branch stable and releasable at all times.

+Pre-releases are tagged with a pre-release suffix that looks like the following: `-alpha2024101701`, `-beta2024101701`, etc. with the following information:

+- Channel: e.g. `alpha`, `beta` (indicating the stability of the release)

+  The `alpha` and `beta` channels have the following meaning in Terragrunt:

+  - `alpha`: This release is not recommended for external use.
+It is intended for early adoption by Gruntwork developers testing new features.
+  - `beta`: This release is recommended for testing in non-production environments only.
+It is intended for testing out new features with stakeholders external to Gruntwork before a general release.

+- Date: e.g. `20241017` (indicating the date the release was cut without dashes or slashes)
+- Incremental number: e.g. `01` (indicating the number of pre-releases cut on that day)

+This suffix is appended to the end of the next appropriate version number, e.g. if the current release is `v0.19.1`, and the next appropriate version number is `v0.20.0` based on semver, the pre-release tag would be `v0.20.0-alpha2024101701`.